sowmyag1904/News-Report-Summarizer_VSCube-SIH-2022-/README.md

 Flask was used to deploy the model.
 </p>

+<p> Examples of the output are available in the optional document.</p>

 ____
 > This project was made as an entry for the Smart India Hackathon 2022 contest.</h>